 University of Iowa Health Care defines its core values as welcoming, excellence, collaboration, accountability, respect and equity.

 University policies underscore the expectation for respectful, fair, and ethical behavior by all community members.
-Updated regularly, the university’s Operations Manual is the best source for policy information.
+Updated regularly, the university’s Policy Manual is the best source for policy information.

-Understanding and adhering to the following policies will provide a foundation for your success at the UI:
+Understanding and adhering to the following policies will provide a foundation for your success: